-Having cancer, thankfully now in remission, shifted my perspective on the importance of living fully and in the moment.
+Having cancer, thankfully now classed as “no evidence of disease,” shifted my perspective on the importance of living fully and in the moment.

 I heard and understood those words much more abstractly BC (Before Cancer).
 Coming face to face with and accepting my own mortality removed a protective haze of denial about the simple reality of death.
 My own death, I mean.
 With luck, that’s still a long way off!